awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 [Provisioned IOPS Amazon EBS volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html#EBSVolumeTypes_piops) offer storage with consistent and low\-latency performance\.
 They are backed by solid state drives \(SSDs\) and designed for applications with I/O intensive workloads, such as databases\.
 Amazon EBS\-optimized instances, such as the R4 instance type, deliver dedicated throughput between Amazon EC2 and Amazon EBS\.

-By default, Launch Wizard deploys Amazon EBS volumes for the HANA database that meet the storage KPIs for SAP as listed in [Storage Configurations for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.
+By default, Launch Wizard deploys Amazon EBS volumes for the SAP HANA database that meet the storage KPIs for SAP as listed in [Storage Configurations for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.

 For Netweaver database stacks, you can choose between a `gp2` or `io1` volume for the `usr/sap/SAPSID` file system, whereas other configurations are deployed with `gp2` volumes\.